freenas/freenas-docs/userguide/sharing.rst

 :numref:`Table %s <cifs_share_opts_tab>`
 summarizes the options when creating a CIFS share.
-Some settings are only available when you click the "Advanced Mode" button.
-For simple sharing scenarios, you will not need any "Advanced Mode" options.
-For more complex sharing scenarios, only change an "Advanced Mode" option if you understand the function of that option.
+Some settings are only available when you click the :guilabel:`Advanced Mode` button.
+For simple sharing scenarios, :guilabel:`Advanced Mode` options are not needed.
+For more complex sharing scenarios, only change an :guilabel:`Advanced Mode` option after fully understanding the function of that option.
 `smb.conf(5) <http://www.sloop.net/smb.conf.html>`_ provides more
 details for each configurable option.

 .. _cifs_share_opts_tab:

-.. table:: **Options for a CIFS Share**
+.. table:: Options for a CIFS Share

    +------------------------------+---------------+-------------------------------------------------------------------------------------------------------------+
    | **Setting**                  | **Value**     | **Description**                                                                                             |